-A self-professed farmer’s daughter and farmer’s wife, Penny’s connection to the land now lies in Culverden, in New Zealand’s North Canterbury, where she’s currently based with her husband and toddler, Eva.
+A self-professed farmer’s daughter as well as a farmer’s wife, Penny’s connection to the land now lies in Culverden in New Zealand’s North Canterbury, where she’s currently based with her husband George and toddler, Eva.
 Penny has drawn on her experience in broadcasting, journalism and public relations to start her own business Social Licence Consulting, which aims to empower the rural sector to humanise how they operate and engage with their stakeholders.
 With public influence swinging opinions in today’s age more than ever, she believes that having a healthy social license to operate is vital for any industry reliant on natural resources, public approval and acceptance.
 Describing herself as “all heart”, Penny is an advocate for building things from the ground up and leaving a legacy for generations to come.

-When asked what concerned Penny about the health and safety of those in rural industries and communities, Penny spoke about how the men in her life had a propensity to shut down and retreat when things aren’t going well.
-She believes that simple actions such as getting enough sleep paired with wrap-around emotional support and adequate resources are important in making the job easier and getting things done safely.
+When asked what concerned Penny about the health and safety of those in rural industries and communities, Penny spoke about how we all have a propensity to shut down and retreat when things aren’t going well.
+She believes that simple actions such as getting enough sleep, paired with adequate emotional support and resources are critical in making the job easier and getting things done safely.
 Penny also drives home the importance of double-checking that phones are suitably charged in case an emergency arises.

 How would you describe yourself in three words?

 I’m all heart.

 I’m a farmer’s daughter and a farmer’s wife – saying that annoys me as it sounds like they own me but it’s more about giving perspective on my connection to the land and the industry.
 I’ve worked in broadcasting, video journalism and public relations and recently started my own business Social Licence Consulting to help the rural sector improve its social licence to operate.
 I’m a strong believer that anything worth doing should be done from the ground up – which in this space, as custodians of the land, we are here for far longer than elected leaders and regulators.